-The promotion of economic diversification is developed by Andorra Business through different clusters related to, inter alia, innovation, health and sports.
+Economic diversification is promoted by Andorra Business through different clusters related to, inter alia, innovation, health and sports.

-The Cluster of Innovation and New Technologies of Andorra Association ("ACTinn"), is a non-profit association, created by the collaboration of local companies and promoted by Andorra Business.
-ACTinn facilitates the development of entrepreneurial initiatives, and contributes to the modernisation of the Andorran traditional sector (eg, banking entities), placing Andorra as a benchmark of efficiency and excellence within the areas of innovation and new technologies.
+The Cluster of Innovation and New Technologies of Andorra Association ("ACTinn"), is a non-profit association, created by the collaboration of local companies.
+ACTinn facilitates the development of entrepreneurial initiatives and contributes to the modernisation of traditional

+Andorran sectors, making Andorra a benchmark for efficiency and excellence within the areas of innovation and new technologies.
 Additionally, ACTinn promotes the organisation of events to showcase trends and advances, projects and services available, as well as new technologies of interest to companies, entrepreneurs and institutions.